Pacific Wrecks

 HQ AAF (Twentieth Air Force): P-47s on a heckler patrol strafe targets of opportunity on Amami-O-Shima.

 SOUTHWEST PACIFIC AREA (Fifth Air Force): In Borneo, B-24s and fighters hit resistance areas on Negros.
 B-24s attack Kota Waringin and Muara Island while B-24s bomb Batavia, Java.
 P-51s hit coastal cargo vessels over the southeast China coast.
-Destroyed on the ground is A-20G "King High Flush" 43-21935 (3 KIA, 5 WIA).
+Lost is A-20G "King High Flush" 43-21935 (3 KIA, 5 WIA) destroyed parked at Floridablanca Airfield.

 Discussion Forum Daily Updates Reviews Museums Interviews & Oral Histories